Yankee Cannonball: Layout

 The ride's layout is an out and back pattern with a 90° turn in the middle, creating the basic L-shape common in early wooden coasters.
 The primary elements include small hills designed to give moments of airtime and strongly banked turns.
 Restraints on the trains used to consist of a single lap bar with no seat belts allowing single riders to slide across the seat, making full use of the banked turns.
 Seat belts and center seat dividers were later added.
 Once the site of an infield, the area inside the L-shape is now employee parking for the park.

 Upon dispatch, the train takes a slight downward grade through a right turn into the 65' lift hill.
 The ride's initial drop is the largest at 63' 6".
 This is followed by a short airtime rise, then the second hill which has the 90° right turn at the top.
 Two small airtime rises precede the steeply banked 180° turnaround.
 The returning course takes the coaster parallel to the first half of the ride, traveling through a series of bunny hills, the brake run and a short turn into the station.
 The total duration of the ride is about one minute with a top speed of 35 mph.

 Trains

-The Yankee Cannonball has two trains, with three cars per train, but only one train runs at a time.
+The Yankee Cannonball has two existing trains, while only one is used.
+It used to have two operating, but after an incident on the Yankee Cannonball on July 27, 2001 where two trains collided at the foot of the lift hill due to operator failure in engaging the brakes, the second train was removed from both Yankee Cannonball and the park's former Canobie Corkscrew.
+The second train sits covered at the station off to the side.
+Every year, the park switches out the two trains so both get used.
+The train has three cars.
 Riders are arranged two across in three rows in each car for a total of 18 riders per train.
 The trains were built by Philadelphia Toboggan Coasters.
-Restraints consist of headrests and lap bars, and seat belts were added for the 2003 season, as a response to a 2001 accident, in which the two trains collided at the foot of the lift hill due to operator failure in engaging the brakes.
+Restraints consist of headrests and lap bars, and seat belts were added for the 2003 season, as a response to the 2001 accident.